 Narrative Medicine Program

 The facts are well reported: Doctors too often feel isolated, frustrated, and burned out.
-The humanity in medicine is getting lost.
-The focus on the patient and patient story is being overlooked and devalued in the rush and crush.
-Students come into medical school full of empathy but in the course of their education and training this often erodes.
+Their humanity is challenged.
+The focus on the patient and patient’s story is often overlooked and devalued in the rush and crush.
+Students come into medical school full of empathy but in their education and training this often erodes.

-Our goal is to protect and support this feeling of empathy, to nourish the humanism that brings physicians into the profession.
-And to teach the skills of narrative that may help at the bedside and beyond.
+Our goal is to protect and support this empathy, to nourish the humanism that brings physicians into the profession, and to teach the skills of narrative that help at the bedside and beyond.

-We hope to build a program that others can model.
-We hope to build a program that will give physicians the skills and opportunities to reflect more on their experiences, to find and celebrate meaning in their work, and to appreciate the value of the patient’s story in patient care.
+Our program gives medical students and physicians skills and opportunities to reflect on their experiences, to find and celebrate meaning in their work, and to appreciate the value of the patient’s story in patient care.